BEVTrack: A Simple and Strong Baseline for 3D Single Object Tracking in Bird's-Eye View: Method

 where $\mathcal{F}$ is the mapping function learned by the tracker.

 Following Eq.~\eqref{eq:definition}, we propose BEVTrack, a simple yet strong baseline for 3D SOT.
 The overall architecture of BEVTrack is presented in Fig.~\ref{fig:bevtrack}.
 It first employs a shared voxel-based backbone~\cite{VoxelNet} to extract 3D features, which are then squeezed to derive the BEV features (Sec.~\ref{subsec:featureextraction}).
 Subsequently, BEVTrack fuses the BEV features via a concatenation operation and several convolutional layers (Sec.~\ref{subsec:bmm}).
 Finally, it adopts a simple prediction head which contains a global max pooling layer followed by a lightweight MLP.
-For accurate regression, we optimize the model with a novel distribution-aware regression strategy in the training phase (Sec.~\ref{sec:loss}).
+For prediction, we employ a novel distribution-aware regression strategy in the training phase (Sec.~\ref{sec:loss}).